-Edge Hold: The Squeeze Box and carbon tech combined with the existing frost bite edges gives the 2014-2017 Custom V-Rocker more edge hold than it did in the past and it’s an improvement but we all would like a lot more.
+Edge Hold: The Squeeze Box and carbon tech combined with the existing frostbite edges gives the 2014-2017 Custom V-Rocker more edge hold than it did in the past and it’s an improvement but we all would like a lot more.
 None of us would like to be on this in harder conditions.
-None of us want magnetraction but we would love to see a massive augmentation of the Frost Bite edges It’s only like 1/2 a mm by 1/2 a mm which is almost nonexistent.
+None of us want magnatraction but we would love to see a massive augmentation of the Frost Bite edges It’s only like a 1/2 mm by 1/2 mm extension which is almost nonexistent.

 Flex: The change to the core profile isn’t a game changer but it definitely improves the ride and continues to help the board flex naturally underfoot.
 Burton’s hybrid rocker boards make it very easy and playful when it comes to buttering and such.
 It’s one of the boards best qualities and there is a nice playful forgiving easy feel when coming into a butter and the camber in the tip/tail give a nice snappy return out of it.

-Switch: The Burton Custom Flying V is pretty easy switch and even though it’s a twinish shape.
-The lifted tip/tail makes if feel a little more like a twin too.
+Switch: The Burton Custom Flying V is a pretty easy board to ride switch and even though it’s a twin-like shape.
+The lifted tip/tail makes it feel a little more like a twin too.

 Pipe: We have had fun in the pipe with hybrid rocker boards but this didn’t do a great job.
 It’s mainly because of the edge hold and the minimal camber in the tip/tail.
 Still, it’s fun if the pipe is soft but it’s not a day in day out pipe ride.